-Add a side of vegetables to our meal if you wish and place the sliced vegetables, such as onions or green peppers, on a unheated George Foreman grill.
+- Add a side of vegetables to your meal if you wish and place the sliced vegetables, such as onions or green peppers, on an unheated George Foreman grill.

-Close the grill and cook the pork chops for four to six minutes or until completely done.
+- Close the grill and cook the pork chops for 4 to 6 minutes or until completely done.

 Keep the lid on at all times during the cooking process to ensure that your pork chops stay juicy and moist.
 Allow the chops to rest for at least 5 minutes before you serve or cut into them to prevent the meat’s juices from flowing out.

 Undercooked meat can contain dangerous bacteria such as E. coli and salmonella.
 Cook your pork chops until the internal temperature reads 145 degrees Fahrenheit when measured with a meat thermometer.